O4epegb/O4epegb/README.md

 My name is Daniil, and I am currently looking for new job opportunities.

 I am a full stack engineer with over 10 years of experience and a strong understanding of the modern web development ecosystem.
+I prioritize scalability, maintainability, and code consistency while providing [technical clarity](https://www.seangoedecke.com/clarity/) and delivering high quality features.

 I've been working with React and TypeScript since 2015.
-I am also highly proficient in Next.js, Node.js, MobX, different kinds of ORMs and lots of other technologies.
-I'm always up for learning new languages and would be happy to work with other frameworks like Svelte or Flutter.
+I am also highly proficient in Next.js (and other SSR frameworks like TanStack or SvelteKit), Node.js, MobX (or almost any other state manager), different kinds of ORMs and lots of other technologies.
+I would be happy to work with other frameworks Flutter or Vue, and I'm always up for learning new languages (Looking at you, Rust).

-I'm located in a small city in the north of Spain called Oviedo, and I am currently open to remote roles only.
+I am based in Oviedo, a small city in northern Spain, and I am currently only open to remote roles.

-If you have a suitable opportunity for me, please feel free to reach out:
+If you know of a good job for me, please get in touch:

 - https://www.linkedin.com/in/daniildemidovich/
 - daniil.demidovich@gmail.com